edenmisan/project/README.md

 Traffic Crashes Injury Prediction

+## Dataset Usage Note

+Due to its large size, the full dataset cannot be loaded directly from GitHub during execution.
+Therefore, the dataset must be downloaded manually from this repository before running the notebook.

+When downloaded from GitHub, the file may be saved with a .txt extension.
+This file is still a standard CSV-formatted dataset and should be read accordingly.

+After downloading the file and placing it in the project directory, the notebook can be executed normally

 Project Overview

 This project investigates traffic crash data from the Chicago Data Portal using both supervised and unsupervised machine learning approaches.